ocheron/cryptostore/README.md

 ```

 Parameters used in this example are AES-256-CBC as cipher, PBKDF2 as
-key-derivation function, with an 8-byte salt, 2048 iterations and SHA-256 as
+key-derivation function, with a 16-byte salt, 200,000 iterations and SHA-256
-pseudorandom function.
+as pseudorandom function.

 ## Public Keys and Signed Objects